A Lotte Data – Minecraft Data Pack

 • “Smithing Templates” advancement tree that tracks which smithing templates the player has found so far.

 • “A Man After Midnight” advancement for lighting yourself on fire on an iceberg.
+Completing it rewards a lightning rod.

 • “Charge!” advancement for killing a charged Creeper.